rapidsurveys/bbw/cran-comments.md

 ## Resubmission - 15 January 2018
 This is a resubmission.
+In this version, I have added references to classical approach to bootstrapping for cluster samples and references for application of the blocked weighted bootstrap for analysing data from cluster surveys.
+Checks run with results below.

+## Resubmission - 15 January 2018
+This is a resubmission.
 In this version, I have corrected the authors' specifications in the DESCRIPTION by combining a series of calls to person().
 Checks run with the changes results are below.